Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or high pathogenicity avian influenza (HPAI).

 - Feed and clean quarantined birds after you have tended to other birds.

-- Know the signs of HPAI.
+- Know the signs of bird flu.

 - lethargy or reluctance to walk, eat or drink